kronpano/PanoPuzzle/README.md

 ### Creating and changing the configuration file

 --- Still working on it

-You can always just get the whole thing as a zip file - the directory structure needs to be observed.
-Will try to put some zip files as releases together.

 ## live examples
 ### - over on panopuzzle.created-by.me